tszklenar/CSFK_ML/README.md

 # CSFK Variable Star Classification with ML methods

-Here we collect codes used by the Konkoly Machine Learning group
+Here we collect codes used by the Konkoly Machine Learning group.

 ### Useful_codes
 Codes written by Batty.